 - The junior-rung warning is real but narrow: Stanford's working paper reports a 16% relative decline for workers ages 22-25 in the most AI-exposed occupations.

-- BLS outlook remains occupation-level context: the mapped packet shows positive projected change for information security analysts, software developers, and computer occupations all other, but negative projected change for computer user support specialists.
+- BLS outlook remains occupation-level context: the mapped evidence shows positive projected change for information security analysts, software developers, and computer occupations all other, but negative projected change for computer user support specialists.

-- Employer-language samples are useful practice vocabulary, not representative demand or previous-year movement.
+- Employer-language samples are useful practice vocabulary, not representative demand or year-over-year movement.

 - The practical hedge is verified evidence: projects, labs, tickets, detections, tests, diagrams, and AI verification logs.